What do kegs, yokes and concrete balls have to do with CrossFit?

 In Part 5, the coaches examine the pull-up.

-“It’s almost like a good pull-up reinforces his overhead position,” Starrett says as Paoli demonstrates the proper body position: active shoulders with elbow pits… Continue Reading
+“It’s almost like a good pull-up reinforces his overhead position,” Starrett says as Paoli demonstrates the proper body position: active shoulders… Continue Reading

 Join CrossFit Kettlebell trainer Jeff Martone as he adds more kettlebell movements to the CrossFit toolbox.
 In Part 2 of this series, Martone introduces thruster progressions starting with the push press.
 He describes the dip, drive and press overhead using a kettlebell in one arm.